Anya Gallaccio

-Anya Gallaccio (born 1963) is a Scottish artist, who creates site-specific, minimalist installations and often works with organic matter (including chocolate, sugar, flowers and ice).
+Anya Gallaccio (born 1963) is a Scottish artist who creates site-specific, minimalist installations and often works with organic matter (including chocolate, sugar, flowers, and ice).

 Her use of organic materials results in natural processes of transformation and decay, meaning that Gallaccio is unable to predict the result of her installations.
 Something which at the start of an exhibition may be pleasurable, such as the scent of flowers or chocolate, would inevitably become increasingly unpleasant over time.
 The timely and site-specific nature of her work makes it notoriously difficult to document.
-Her work therefore challenges the traditional notion that an art object or sculpture should essentially be a monument within a museum or gallery.
-Instead her work often lives through the memory of those that saw and experienced it – or the concept of the artwork itself.
+Her work, therefore, challenges the traditional notion that an art object or sculpture should essentially be a monument within a museum or gallery.
+Instead, her work often lives through the memory of those who saw and experienced it – or the concept of the artwork itself.

 Early life

 Born in Paisley, Scotland, to TV producer George Gallaccio and actress Maureen Morris.
 She grew up in south west London, England and studied at Kingston Polytechnic (1984–85) and Goldsmiths College (1985–88).
 In 1988 Gallaccio exhibited in the Damien Hirst-curated Freeze exhibition, and in 1990 the Henry Bond and Sarah Lucas organised East Country Yard shows, which brought together many of the Young British Artists.
 Gallaccio is a professor in the Department of Visual Arts at the University of California, San Diego (UCSD).